-If I have taken the IB exam: 6 or 7 on the higherlevel IB exam: Spanish 20.
+If I have taken the IB exam: 6 or 7 on the higher-level IB exam: Spanish 20.
 Students receive one credit on entrance for Spanish 9.

-Students who have not taken SAT II, AP, British A level, or IB exam scores must take the Department placement exam if they wish to continue with their Spanish studies at Dartmouth.
-The exam is offered online for incoming first-year students from August 1- August 25.
+Students who have not taken SAT II, AP, British A level, or IB exam must take the Department placement exam if they wish to continue with their Spanish studies at Dartmouth.
+The exam is offered via Canvas for incoming first-year students from August 1- September 8.
 Upon completing the exam, the course for which you should register will be indicated.
-All students who place out of Spanish 3 on the local placement exam will be required to take an oral exam on campus during Orientation.
-There will be a make-up exam on October 16 only for students who missed the August 1 - 25 online exam.
-For more general information about language classes and the online exam (including password) see the department website.
+All students who place out of Spanish 3 on the local placement exam will be required to take an oral exam on campus during or shortly after Orientation.
+Students who miss the pre-orientation placement exam will be given an opportunity to make up the test at a date to be determined.
+For more general information about language classes and the online exam see the department website.
 Students who have lived or studied abroad for more than 6 months should contact the Language Program Director for further placement information.